 Learn how you can help support C.L.E.A.R. and the unbiased reporting of industrial environmental contaminants.

-Research associated with CLEAR has been prominently featured in publications around the world.
+Research associated with CLEAR has been around the world.

 The Collaborative Laboratories for Environmental Analysis and Remediation (CLEAR) is a consortium of academic and industrial partners dedicated to understanding the relationship between environmental quality and industrial processes, including the advancement of solutions for remediation needs.
 Current efforts include an objective assessment of the potential impact of unconventional oil and gas extraction on environmental parameters, including water, air, and soil.
 To aid in this goal, advanced analytical methods using state-of-the-art instrumentation and resources at The University of Texas at Arlington are applied.
 The methods allow both the determination of chemical components in environmental samples and the development and advancement of remediation techniques.
 Comprehensive data analysis is key to validation and reporting of laboratory efforts.
 CLEAR is a collection science and engineering expertise.
 We continue to seek additional affiliates, and the collection and distribution of support to carry out our purpose.